-measurements used a D-Link DAP-1522 The bridge/access point [14], with internal PIFA 2 antenna, IEEE 802.11 a/b/g/n, firmware version 1.31 and a 100-Base-TX/10-Base-T Allied Telesis AT-8000S/16 level 2 switch [15].
+DAP-1522 The measurements used а D-Link bridge/access point [14], with internal PIFA 2 antenna, IEEE 802.11 a/b/g/n, firmware version 1.31 and a 100-Base-TX/10-Base-T Allied Telesis AT-8000S/16 level 2 switch [15].
 The wireless mode was set to access point mode.
-The firmware from the manufacturer did not make possible a point-to-point link with a similar equipment.
-Therefore, a PC was used having a PCMCIA IEEE.802.11 a/b/g/n Linksys WPC600N wireless adapter with three internal antennas [16], to enable a PTP link to the access point.
+Two PCs were used having a PCMCIA IEEE.802.11 a/b/g/n Linksys WPC600N wireless adapter with three internal antennas [16], to enable PTMP links to the access point.
 In every type of experiment, interference free communication channels were used (ch 36 for 802.11a; ch 8 for 802.11g).
 This was checked through a portable computer, equipped with a Wi-Fi 802.11 a/b/g/n adapter, running NetStumbler software [17].
-WPA2 personal encryption was activated in the APs, using AES and a shared key composed of 26 ASCII characters.
+WPA encryption was activated in the AP and the wireless adapters of the PCs, using AES and a shared key composed of 26 ASCII characters.
 The experiments were made under far-field conditions.
-No power levels above 30 mW (15 dBm) were required, as the access points were close.
+No power levels above 30 mW (15 dBm) were required, as the wireless equipments were close.

-A new laboratory setup has been planned and implemented for the measurements, as shown in Fig. 1.
+A new laboratory setup has been planned and implemented for the PTMP measurements, as shown in Fig. 1.
 At OSI level 4, measurements were made for TCP connections and UDP communications using Iperf software [18].
 For a TCP connection, TCP throughput was obtained.
-For a UDP communication with a given bandwidth parameter, UDP throughput, jitter and percentage loss of datagrams were determined.
+For a UDP communication with a given bandwidth parameter, UDP jitter and percentage loss of datagrams were determined.
 Parameterizations of TCP packets, UDP datagrams and window size were as in [12].
 One PC, with IP 192.168.0.2 was the Iperf server and the other, with IP 192.168.0.6, was the Iperf client.
-Jitter, representing the smooth mean of differences between consecutive transit times, was continuously computed by the server, as specified by the real time protocol RTP, in RFC 1889 [19].
+Jitter, which can be seen as the smooth mean of differences between consecutive transit times, was continuously computed by the server, as specified by the real time protocol RTP, in RFC 1889 [19].
+Another PC, with IP 192.168.0.20, was used to control the settings in the AP.
 The scheme of Fig. 1 was also used for FTP measurements, where FTP server and client applications were installed in the PCs with IPs 192.168.0.2 and 192.168.0.6, respectively.
-The server PC also permitted manual control of the settings in the access

 The server and client PCs were HP nx9030 and nx9010 portable computers, respectively, running Windows XP.
 They were configured to optimize the resources allocated to the present work.
 Batch command files have been written to enable the TCP, UDP and FTP tests.